 The thirty-two boroughs of London cover a huge area.

-Naturally, prices vary depending on where and the overall size of London property you buy.
+Naturally, prices vary depending on where and the overall size of London property you buy in 2022.

 Never have rundown buildings, ripe for renovation, been in such high demand.